 Interested in learning more about Idaho wine?
 See our Idaho wine travel guide.

 September 19 – 20, 2020, Matthiessen State Park, IL

 The state’s largest wine festival is held at the picturesque Matthiessen State Park.
 The festival began in 2003, and each year more than 25 Illinois wineries pour the fruits of their labors at Vintage Illinois.
 The event is hosted by the Illinois Grape Growers and Vintners Association (IGGVA), a non-profit organization dedicated to developing the viticulture and enology interests of Illinois.

 The Annual Chicago Wine Fest is an elevated wine tasting experience that aims to stimulate all of your senses with great food and live musical performances, all while sampling some of the best varietals from around the world.

 June 6, 2020, Military Park in Indianapolis

-This award-winning festival will take place at Military Park in downtown Indianapolis.
+This award-winning food and wine festival will take place at Military Park in downtown Indianapolis.
 The festival celebrates Indiana wineries as they offer samples of more than 200 award-winning wines.